iodide-project/iodide/docs/api.md

 iodide.file.load('correlations.txt', 'text', 'correlations')

+%% js
+// this variable is now available in the namespace console.log(correlations)
 ```

 ### `iodide.file.load(fileName, fileType[, variableName])`

 Returns a
 [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises)
 that, when resolved, loads into the notebook the save file `fileName`.
-Each
+If the file does not exist or if you pass in invalid arguments, the Promise will reject.
+You can
-notebook can find a list of uploaded files in the [upload modal](#link-required)
-or on your notebook's [Revisions Page](#needs-link).
+find a list of uploaded files on your notebook's revisions page (available at
+`https://iodide.io/notebooks/<notebook-id>/revisions`).
 You can also access any
 uploaded file through the fetch chunk, [following this
 pattern](https://iodide-project.github.io/docs/workflows/#uploading-data-to-an-iodide-notebook).
 For most use cases using [fetch